 Vienna’s newest opera house is actually its oldest.
 The Theater an der Wien began life over two centuries ago as a venue for all sorts of musical entertainment.

-- Hosted premieres by Beethoven, Strauss, and Schubert, among many others
+- Hosted premieres by Beethoven, Strauss, Schubert, and others

 - See also: